adimitromanolakis/Artemis1API/README.md

 > examples/process_video.sh
 >

 Processes a video file and generates a series of output images with results.
 Metadata will be included in standard output.
+This examples requires the SDK to link with ffmpeg libraries for video file decoding.

 > examples/process_rgb24.sh

 Processes raw RGB24 frames of size 640x480 from standard input.
-Output jpeg files can be generated or just metadata.
+Output jpeg files can be generated or metadata.
 The data can be fed from a webcam using the following command:

 <b> ffmpeg -s 640x480 -f v4l2 -i /dev/video2 -f rawvideo -pix_fmt bgr24 - | sh examples/process_rgb24.sh 640 480 0 </b>